Lewis–Clark State College: History

 later determined to be arson by a student.
 Its cupola collapsed into the gutted interior of the main structure and the older east wing was totally destroyed.

 Lewiston Normal continued to grow, as the demand for pre-college teachers increased.
-However, by the late 1920s, the "normal school" idea was being supplanted by a "teachers college" approach.
-Such colleges still focused on teacher education, but now students could earn a bachelor's degree—more and more often required for certification.
+By the late 1920s, the "normal school" concept was being supplanted by a "teachers college" approach.
+Such colleges still focused on teacher education, but students could earn a bachelor's degree, more and more often required for certification.
 Recognizing this trend, school supporters began a campaign to change Lewiston Normal's status.
-They also began the process of upgrading the faculty—inciting much ill will.
+They also began the process of upgrading the faculty.

-Supporters also fought an ongoing battle just to keep the school open; some legislators still wanted to close the Normals to save money.
-The advent of World War II squelched that notion.
-Not only did the school continue to turn out desperately needed teachers, it also expanded its nurse-training program, and produced large numbers of fliers in its Navy Air School.
-In 1943, the Board of Education raised the school to full four-year status and became North Idaho Teachers College (NITC).
-Now with the ability to grant a Bachelor of Education degree, school leaders took it upon themselves to use the name Northern Idaho College of Education (NICE), and the legislature approved the name change in 1947.
+Supporters also fought an ongoing battle to keep the school open; some legislators wanted to close the normal schools to save money.
+During World War II, the school continued to train teachers while expanding its nurse-training program and producing a large numbers of fliers in its Navy Air School.
+In 1943, the Board of Education raised the school to full four-year status and became "North Idaho Teachers College" (NITC).
+Now with the ability to grant a Bachelor of Education degree, school leaders took it upon themselves to use the name "Northern Idaho College of Education" (NICE), and the legislature approved the name change in 1947.